LGouellec/retriable-consumer-kafka-dotnet/README.md

 docker-compose logs -f limited-retries-consumer
 ```

-This consumer will retry X times in case of errors when calling an external system.
+This consumer retries X times in case of errors when calling an external system.

-You can increase the number of max retry on `docker-compose.yml`(env var : 'KAFKA_NUMBER_RETRY')
+Increase the number of max retries via env var `KAFKA_NUMBER_RETRY` in `docker-compose.yml`.

 ## infinite-retries-consumer